 But the hills up above, with the expensive houses, and the good life which lives up there, are not yours I thought, and never will be, as I nodded my head and smiled in agreement at her.

 A week later, someone else, Maxine, would tell me about her farm and about the crops she's planting.
-She paused, drifting off slightly into that world where hope, longing and wishes lives, and then she too told me that she hoped for rain.
+She paused, drifting off slightly into that world where hope, longing and wishes live, and then she too told me that she hoped for rain.

 We all want what we can't have.
 Those with sun want rain and those without, well, they live in Britain.